RangerTJ/windows-game-controller-toggle/README.md

-# Windows Game Controller Toggle
+# Windows Game Controller Toggle - ALPHA v 0.2

 What is this Program?
 ---------------------
 In short, this program is designed to leave an X-Box controller (controller with a description of XINPUT compatible input device) running like normal*, while disabling all other game controllers currently connected to your Windows PC.

-WARNING: DO NOT ATTEMPT TO ENABLE OR DISABLE DEVICES WHILE A BLUTOOTH CONTROLLER IS CONNECTED.
-ISSUE FOUND WHERE THIS CAN LEAD TO BLUE SCREEN OF DEATH WHEN TRYING TO RECONNECT THE CONTROLLER.

 This program sidesteps issues with certain games where the games themselves are not programmed to handle multiple input devices, even if some devices are unused.
 Generally, this occurs in games designed around a console-style controller that don't know what to do when they also find other devices plugged in like joysticks, rudder pedals, etc. This disables unused devices via software to avoid conflicts and having to unplug/replug devices, which can really mess up painstakingly set up controller bindings in some games (*cough* Star Citizen *cough*).
 This is basically an automated way of going into Device Manger and right-clicking all the game controllers and disabling or enabling them, but without the tedium or having to guess at vague device descriptions and do it by hand every single time.

 Also, it lets me put my VKB joysticks sticks in time-out so that my PC can actually go into sleep mode.

-*Currently some first iteration issues - most X-box style controllers will be disabled/enabled with other devices.
-See work-around for blutooth/wireless controllers in "How Does it Work? / Development Notes.
-Wired controllers will probably have to wait for profile support.
+*Please bear in mind that this is a personal project in alphas status, and has had a relatively small test sample size of tested devices.
+There are some known first iteration issues - wired X-box style controllers will currently be disabled/enabled with other devices.
+Blutooth X-Box One controllers will be properly omitted from toggle status, but I haven't tested other controllers.
+Enabling/disabling blutooth controllers that sneak past the filter and show up as toggle-able can cause problems (see warning).
+While disabling/enabling devices generally doesn't cause issues, there remains the potential for edge cases of complex devices that are actually "multiple" devices (such as blutooth controllers), where enabling/disabling them using this approach might prove problematic, and potentially lead to fun things like Blue Screens of Death.
+So while I forsee this working as intended for the most part, beware there is potental for crashes and driver issues in edge cases.

+WARNING: IF A BLUTOOTH CONTROLLER APPEARS IN THE INITIAL CHECK'S TOGGLE-ABLE DEVICE LIST WHEN RUNNING THE PROGRAM, CLOSE IT IMMEDIATELY, DISCONNECT/POWER OFF THE BLUTOOTH CONTROLLER, THEN RUN THE PROGRAM AGAIN.
+DO NOT ENABLE OR DISABLE DEVICES WHILE A BLUTOOTH CONTROLLER IS DETECTED BY THIS PROGRAM AND DISPLAYING AS A TOGGLE-ABLE DEVICE.
+DISABLING/ENABLING THE CONTROLLER IS LIKELY TO RESULT IN BLUE SCREEN OF DEATH CRASHES WHEN ATTEMPTING TO CONNECT THE BLUTOOTH CONTROLLER AND REQUIRES MANUALLY FIXING THE ISSUE TO MAKE THE DEVICE USABLE AGAIN.
+(See "I turned off something and it won't turn back on...", if this occurs)

 How Does it Work?
 ------------------